Patricia Frisch, PhD

 or email Dr. Frisch

-Dr. Frisch’s approach utilizes present-centered conversation, direct feedback and dream work to help patients confront difficult pasts and current problems.
+Dr. Frisch’s approach utilizes an alive, engaged and present-centered conversation with direct honest feedback to help patients confront their unhealthy character styles.
+Compromised coping strategies grow out of difficult pasts and result in current problems.
 She skillfully intervenes to restore healthy self-regulation – both emotionally and physically.
 Therapy allows for an insightful, examined life and supports conscious changes needed to heal body, mind, and spirit.
 Her style is warm, sometimes directive, intuitive, and always profoundly engaged.
 Her couple/family approach opens up communication and helps resolve wounds that disable a loving relationship.
+Dream analysis allows the psyche to help direct the patient from within.

 Benefits of Therapy with Dr. Frisch